This post may contain affiliate links.

-Our Lhasa tour was part of a longer 8 day tour of Tibet.
-We travelled overland from Kathmandu and returned by air from Lhasa airport.
+Our Lhasa tour was part of a longer 8-day tour of Tibet.
+We travelled overland from Kathmandu and returned to Nepal by air from Lhasa airport.
 Lhasa itself was an incredible highlight not just of this Tibet tour, but of a lifetime of travel.
-I knew a lot, feared disappointment and was ready for the worst but Lhasa did not disappoint in any way.
+I knew a lot, feared disappointment in visiting Lhasa today, and was ready for the worst but Lhasa did not disappoint in any way.
 Our two days in Lhasa blew us away and we would return in a heartbeat.
 We hope you enjoy learning more about Lhasa, Tibet below, watch our short video, save to Pinterest and make it to Tibet yourselves one day.

 From here on in, this post on visiting Lhasa is written by D, my elder son.
 We have several other posts on our time in Tibet, just check the related content section at the end.
 Don’t forget to share to Pinterest.
 Thanks.

 - The Potala Palace